mariadb-corporation/MaxScale/Documentation/Routers/KafkaCDC.md

 ## Configuration

 The `servers` parameter defines the set of servers where the data is replicated from.
-The replication will be done from the first master server that is found.
+The replication will be done from the first primary server that is found.

-The `user` and `password` of the service will be used to connect to the master.
+The `user` and `password` of the service will be used to connect to the primary.
 This user requires the REPLICATION SLAVE grant.

 The KafkaCDC service must not be configured to use listeners.
 If a listener is configured, all attempts to start a session will fail.